-Students enrolled at Southampton High School may register for courses available through the Virtual Classroom by making a request to their counselor during regular course registration.
-Additional documents outside the regular registration request are required for Virtual Virginia, and may be obtained from their counselor.
-Students may utilize Virtual Virginia to take AP and other advanced courses not offered on a Southampton County Public Schools campus.
+Students enrolled at Southampton High School may register for courses available through an online platform (ex.
+Virtual Virginia, Proximity Learning, Edmentum) by making a request to their counselor during regular course registration.
+Additional documents outside the regular registration request are required for these special virtual courses for individual students, and may be obtained from their counselor.
+Students may utilize online platforms to take AP and other advanced courses not offered on a Southampton County Public Schools campus at the discretion of the building and/or division administration.
 Students participating in the Virtual Virginia online learning platform should be self-motivated, independent learners with a recommended grade point average of 3.0.

-If you are attending Southampton High School and are interested in taking an online class through Virtual Virginia, you must register through the SHS Counseling Department.
+If you are attending Southampton High School and are interested in taking an online class, you must register through the SHS Counseling Department.
 You cannot register independently.

 The Virginia Department of Education authorizes the use of virtual learning platforms in several capacities including credit recovery, Career and Technical Education (CTE), remediation, and or independent study as available.
-Students are able to utilize the virtual learning platform (Edmentum/PLATO) as a part of the Credit Recovery program, as well as, participate in online CTE courses for students who may need additional electives.
-This program may be used as a tool for remediation and may also be used for independent study opportunities with permission from the building administrator.
+SHS administration may employ virtual platforms to support credit and/or attendance recovery/credit retrieval as well as remediation.